Vegan, gluten-free stuffed sweet potatoes with a flavorful coconut-based curry made with broccoli, red bell pepper, baby corn, and water chestnuts.

 Store leftovers in an airtight container in the refrigerator for up to three days.

-More savory sweet potato dishes:
+More savory, vegetarian sweet potato dishes:

-- Roasted Sweet Potato Salad w/ Beet Chips & Cranberry Vinaigrette: This hearty autumn salad is perfect for Thanksgiving.
+- Roasted Sweet Potato Salad with Beet Chips & Cranberry Vinaigrette: This hearty autumn salad is perfect for Thanksgiving.
 It combines greens, roasted sweet potatoes, crispy beet chips, red onions, goat cheese, and sunflower/pumpkins seeds tossed in a fresh tangy cranberry vinaigrette.
 Vegetarian and gluten-free.

 - Cilantro Lime Sweet Potato Salad: Super simple gluten-free, vegan roasted sweet potato salad with cilantro, red onions, and lime.
 May be served warm or cold and ready in just 30 minutes.